-Our subsidiaries are referred to in the Accountants' Report, the text of which is set out in Appendix IA to this [REDACTED].
-Save as disclosed in the section headed "History, development and reorganization" in this [REDACTED], no alteration in the share capital of the subsidiaries of our Company has taken place within two years immediately preceding the issue of this [REDACTED].
+Our subsidiaries are referred to in the Accountants' Report, the text of which is set out in Appendix IA to this prospectus.
+Save as disclosed in the section headed "History, development and reorganisation" in this prospectus, no alteration in the share capital of the subsidiaries of our Company has taken place within two years immediately preceding the issue of this prospectus.